-Without a prescription Lansoprazole should not be administered to people over 18 years of age.
-The recommended initial dose is 30 mg, taken orally once a day for 8 weeks.
+Without a prescription, Lansoprazole should not be administered to people over 18.
+The recommended initial dose is 30 mg, taken orally once a day for eight weeks.

 The maintenance dose for Lansoprazole is 15 mg, once a day.
-The dose may vary from person to person depending on your medical condition.
+The amount may vary from person to person, depending on your medical condition.

 Helicobacter pylori infection

 Lansoprazole is used to treat Helicobacter pylori infection in combination with other medicines.

 Lansoprazole is used in the treatment of severe ulcers caused by chronic heartburn.